 You should look out for any marks not listed above.
 The minimum quality rating allowed by the Federal Trade Commission (FTC) to claim a piece of jewelry as “gold” in the United States is 10K.

 When it comes to how much gold is in your jewelry, no two pieces are identical.
 The FTC monitors these minor variations in gold content to ensure products receive proper labeling within a certain scale of purity.

 This could mean that the exact percentage of gold reflected in your payment may differ slightly from the upper end of a karat rating’s threshold.
 Visit MJSA for more information on tolerances in gold jewelry.

 What If a Three-Digit Number or a “C” is Stamped Underneath?

-Karat ratings differ between what country an item was manufactured in.
+Karat ratings differ based on the country of an item’s given origin.
 Most European jewelers use three-digit numbers to specify the percentage of gold in their jewelry.
-You may also come across a “C”, which means “carat”, and is similarly used as the karat rating (K) in the U.S.
+You may also come across a “C”, which means “carat”, similar to the karat rating (K) in the U.S.